Why are ferrets illegal in California?

 Is That Ferret’s Fault?

-Yes, there were reports of ferrets biting infants or small animals, we won’t lie.
+Yes, there were reports of ferrets biting infants or small animals, I won’t lie.
 But, the interesting part is that a majority of those reports had “starving”, “neglected”, “in bad shape” in the ferret’s description.
 That leads to another conclusion connected to the ferret owner’s neglect.
 If a ferret has a good owner, who treats him well, gives him food, care and attention, ferrets won’t bite.
 Ferret’s aggression has roots in bad living conditions, it is not because a ferret is aggressive by nature.
 A biting ferret can be scared, abused, hungry, starving, he won’t be bored or aggressive for no reason.

 Photo Source: SmokeyBarn